himmAllRight/himmAllRight-source/content/post/shell-stuff-find-grep-sub.md

 4
 ```

-### Creating the Dream Team
+### Putting It All Together

-So, now to piece all the parts together.
-One particular shell chain I find
+Now that we know all the parts, how does it all fit together?
+One particular
-useful is using find and grep to recursively get the absolute paths of a
+shell chain I find convenient is pairing `find` and `grep` to recursively get
-particular type of file, and then pass that result with a command substitution
+all the paths of a particular file type, and then use it in a command
-to do something with/to all of those files.
+substitution to pass that result on to another command (such as `rm`)

 ```shell
 COMMAND $(find . | grep SEARCHSTRING)